Retropex/dolphin/Readme.md

-# PrimeHack – A Dolphin Emulator fork for Metroid Prime Trilogy
+# PrimeHack – A Dolphin Emulator fork for Metroid Prime Trilogy.

 PrimeHack is a modified version of [Dolphin-Emu](https://github.com/dolphin-emu/dolphin) solely for playing Metroid Prime Trilogy for Wii with keyboard and mouse on a PC.